11/4-colorability of subcubic triangle-free graphs: Preliminaries

 In the proof of Lemma~\ref{lemma-main}, we repeatedly use this line of reasoning, followed by a further analysis of the e-graph $F$.
 We use the statement ``\emph{The \starg{$H$ enforcing $P$}{G_1}{S}{G'}{F}.}'' as a shorthand for the argument described above, including the claim that we verified the conditions (i)--(iv).
+Let us remark that the following properties of $F$ are often useful in the analysis following the standard argument: \begin{itemize} \item $F\in \mathcal{C}_0$, and thus it satisfies the conditions (a0), (b0), and (c0). \item $F$ is a proper induced sub-e-graph of $G'$, and thus $|V(F)|< |V(G')|<|V(G)|$. \item Since both $F$ and $G$ are critical, $F$ is not a proper induced sub-e-graph of $G$, and thus the intersection of $F$ with $H$ is non-empty. \end{itemize} Let us now comment on how we show that the conditions (i)--(iv) hold.
 The condition (i) is usually straightforward to verify (it suffices to check we do not increase the degrees of vertices and do not create triangles by the replacement).
 The condition (ii) is verified by computer (or by hand for very simple e-graphs $G_1$) using the procedure we described after Lemma~\ref{lemma-redu}.
 The condition (iv) is also generally verified by a computer-assisted enumeration, or by hand in simple cases when $H$ contains at least two nailed vertices, so that (a0) applies to e-graphs containing $H$.
-The condition (iii) generally directly follows from the following easy observation. \begin{observation} Let $H$ be an e-graph and let $S$ be a subset of vertices of $H$.
+The following easy observation is often used to show the validity of the condition (iii). \begin{observation} Let $H$ be an e-graph and let $S$ be a subset of vertices of $H$.
 Let $\varphi$ be an $11/4$-coloring of $H$.
 For any $A\subseteq S$, if all vertices in $A$ are adjacent to a vertex $z\in V(H)\setminus S$, then

 Let $B$ and $C$ be non-empty subsets of $S$.
 If all vertices in $B$ are adjacent to a vertex $z_1\in V(H)\setminus S$, all vertices in $C$ are adjacent to a vertex $z_2\in V(H)\setminus S$, and $z_1z_2\in E(H)$, then